 Guides are great, easy-to-use tools that allow you to show the world how to do anything.
-Our guides have been used for everything from how to repair an iPod to how to sew a zipper.
+Our guides have been used for everything from replacing the logic board on an iPad Mini to diagnosing a broken zipper.
 This overview gets you started with the features and benefits of using Guidebook.

-The foundation for any training manual or DIY venture is a step-by-step guide that is both easy to follow and easy to edit.
+The foundation for any good manual is clear and effective step-by-step documentation that is easy to follow—and easy to develop.
 Our guide creator makes it incredibly easy to write, edit, and publish guides.
-To start a new guide, just go to the category you want to create the guide under, or select 'Guide' on the New Page tool .
+To start a new guide, just select your desired category, or select 'Guide' on the New Page tool.

 Guide Introduction ¶

 The "Guide Introduction" tab is the first place you are taken to when editing a guide.
 Its purpose is to help users become acquainted with your procedure.

-You can also provide background information and add or remove flags to your guides from here.
+You have the option to provide background information and add or remove flags to your guides from here.

 - Learn more: Guide Introduction

 The "Details" tab is where you can provide essential information to a guide.
-List everything from parts, tools, difficulty, required time, and more from this page.
-You can also add prerequisite steps onto the guide via Details.
+List everything from parts, tools, difficulty, and required time—ensuring greater success for your end-users.
+You can also add prerequisite steps onto the guide.
 Access Details by clicking the middle tab at the top of the Edit page.

 - Learn more: Details

 Guide Steps ¶

-The steps of a guide are the show-and-tell for any how-to manual or guide.
-Add images and markers to make your guide as awesome as it is informative.
-Use explanatory text, bullets, notes, and mark-up to make the guide super clear.
+The "Guide Steps" tab is where you create the unique steps for any guide.
+Add images and markers to make your guide as engaging as it is informative.
+Use explanatory text, bullets, notes, and mark-up to make the guide as clear as possible.